freeCodeCamp/guide/src/pages/cplusplus/index.md

 Programmers use a Hello World program (like this one) as a ritual on using a new programming language.
 It is a symbol of good luck.
 _You have finished coding your first C++ program and have mostly understood the code you have written/typed.
 CONGRATULATIONS!_
  **Good Luck to all of you**

  **Happy Coding ! :)**

  **Feel free to ask any queries on FreeCodeCamp's GitHub page or <a href='https://forum.freecodecamp.org/' target='_blank' rel='nofollow'>FreeCodeCamp's Forum .</a>**

 By : Jaithra Bhatia and Hitarth Asrani

-**You may require some software called IDE to write and execute C++ code.
-I recommend using CodeBlocks.
-There's a download link below :**
+**You may require some software to write and execute C++ code.
+One software to make coding easier is using an IDE called CodeBlocks.
+There's a download link below:**

 Download Link : <a href='http://www.codeblocks.org/downloads/26' target='_blank' rel='nofollow'>Download Here</a>
 * Click the link with the GNU/GCC compiler for windows.
 This will not require an additional installation.